 Now that we know enough about the good sides of the site, let us talk about some things that they need to work on and improve on.

 There are too few surveys available to users.

 The payout is relatively low.
 You cannot make impressive amounts on the site in a short while.

-There are no other ways to make money asides taking surveys.
+There are no other ways to make money asides from taking surveys.
 Other sites let you earn for watching videos or taking part in product testing.
 Survey Junkie sticks only to surveys.